Avaiga/taipy/gui/doc/file_selector.md

 ### Standard configuration

 A specific _label_ can be shown besides the standard icon.
-The function name provided as _on_action_ is called when the transfer is finished.
+The function name provided as _on_action_ is called when the transfer is completed.
 The _extensions_ property can be used as a list of file name extensions that is used to filter the file selection box.
 This filter is not enforced: the user can select and upload any file.
 Upon dragging a file over the button, the _drop_message_ content is displayed as a temporary label for the button.